fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

 - When you share a dataset with the Curation Team:
   - Success/Errors with the process required to share a dataset with the Curation Team
   - The dataset's status
-  - The Consortium's dataset permission
   - The name and/or ID of the dataset
-- When a dataset is unshared with the Curation Team:
-  - Success/Errors with the process required to make the dataset unshared with the Curation Team
-  - The dataset's status
-  - The Consortium's dataset permission
-  - The name and/or ID of the dataset
-- When you share a dataset with the SPARC Consortium:
-  - Success/Errors with the process required to share a dataset with the SPARC Consortium
-  - The dataset's status
-  - The Consortium's dataset permission
-- When a dataset is unshared with the SPARC Consortium:
-  - Success/Errors with the process required to make the dataset unshared with the SPARC Consortium
-  - The dataset's status
-  - The Consortium's dataset permission
-- When you submit a dataset for Pre-Publishing Review:
-  - Success/Errors with the submission
-  - Success/Errors with getting a list of excluded files
-  - Success/Errors with updating your list of excluded files
-  - Success/Errors with determining a user's dataset role
-  - Success/Errors with validating the dataset's description, tags, subtitle, banner image, license.
-  - Success/Errors with getting the dataset owner's ORCID iD.
-  - Errors with getting the dataset's updated publishing status
-  - The name and/or ID of the dataset
-- When you withdraw a dataset from Pre-publishing Review:
-  - Success/Errors with withdrawing the dataset
-  - Errors with getting the dataset's updated publishing status
-  - The dataset name and/or ID
-- When you update SODA
-  - Operating system version
-  - SODA version
-- When you change a dataset in SODA:
-  - Success/Errors with getting the dataset's Review status
-  - Success/Errors with getting the dataset's tags
-  - Success/Errors with getting the dataset's description
-  - Success/Errors with getting the dataset's banner image
-  - Success/Errors with getting the dataset's license
-  - Success/Errors with getting the dataset's subtitle
-  - Success/Errors with getting the dataset's permissions
-  - Success/Errors with getting the dataset's owner
-  - Success/Errors with getting the dataset's statuses
-  - The dataset name and/or ID
-- When you integrate your Pennsieve account with ORCID iD:
-  - Success/Errors with integrating
-  - The dataset name and/or ID

 import PageFeedback from '@site/src/components/PageFeedback';